 - health-care providers

-- co-workers and neighbours who understand how to help.
+- co-workers and neighbours who understand how to help

 Write down details about:

-- accommodation needs
+- accommodation needs such as mobility

 - insurance information

 Keep a copy of this information with your emergency supplies and give a copy to your personal support network.